The Spiritual Centre.co.uk

 12) Varicose Veins

-2) Canker Sores – Oak bark, twigs, acorns – Chewing or sucking on oak can stimulate saliva production, which can be swished and spat out.
-This method is as effective as any for extracting the healing properties of oak, aiding in the reduction or alleviation of mouth ulcers.
+2) Canker Sores – Oak bark, twigs, acorns – Chewing or sucking on oak bark, twigs, or acorns can stimulate saliva production, which can then be swished around the mouth and spat out.
+This method is effective for encouraging the natural healing properties of oak and can help reduce or alleviate mouth ulcers.
+(See: mouth ulcers)

-3) Crohn’s Disease—Oak bark - Can be ingested in small quantities to satisfy discomfort.
+3) Crohn’s disease— Oak bark can be ingested in small quantities to satisfy discomfort.
 Its natural astringent properties will aid inflammation, and its antibacterial benefits will reduce the disease.
 It's important to note that as soon as healing is acknowledged, stop ingesting the bark and drink plenty of water while assessing the condition.

-6) Haemorrhoids—oak—can be distilled for oil, grated, and used with a moisturising base cream, applying it as a poultice or in a warm compress.
+6) Haemorrhoids - Oak - can be distilled for oil, grated, and used with a moisturising base cream, applying it as a poultice or in a warm compress.
 Apply it externally.
 Its natural astringent properties will aid inflammation, and its antibacterial benefits will ease the irritation.

 10) Skin Rashes – Oak – Finely chopped and added to bathwater or applied directly to brush the skin and rinsed.
 Applying it as a poultice or in a warm compress can aid in alleviating and decreasing skin rashes.
 Additionally, incorporating distilled oak oil into a base cream can further enhance the treatment's effectiveness, providing relief from irritation and promoting healing.
 It is essential to monitor the skin's response and consult a healthcare professional if the rash persists or worsens.